anza-afk/car_brands_and_models/README.md

 **NB!** **Before use You should replace 'assets' in JSON with your app name.**
 _____
 ## car_fixture_to_json.py
 Script that make classic JSON from Django fixture.

+*Last update: 19/10/2023*